-Miller was the project manager for Northgate Plaza, a $27 million, six-story office building and parking garage in Rogers, Arkansas.
+Wilson was the project manager for Northgate Plaza, a $27 million, six-story office building and parking garage in Rogers, Arkansas.
 Now, she is leading the Founders Plaza $40 million, five-story office building and parking garage.

 Managing large projects continues to be a demanding but rewarding job for her.

 In 2018, Wilson was named in Northwest Arkansas Business Journal’s “Fast 15” Class of 2018.
 This annual recognition nominates 15 people under the age of 30 that show potential or have accomplished goals in their respective fields.